-Trump attacks rivals in online interview with Tucker Carlson while skipping presidential debate
+Trump praises Jan.
+6 crowd, repeats election lies in online interview while skipping GOP debate

 Appearing with Carlson instead of debating leans into that.
 The former Fox host has promoted the view that white people are being “replaced” by people of color and spread misinformation about issues like the Jan.
 6, 2021 insurrection at the U.S. Capitol and the war in Ukraine.

-Carlson tried to engage Trump in conspiracy theories about disgraced financier Jeffrey Epstein and then asked Trump if his political opponents might threaten his life, which Trump didn’t dismiss.

-He also told Carlson: “I think it was a terrible move getting rid of you.”
+He told Carlson: “I think it was a terrible move getting rid of you.”

-The night before the interview, Trump spoke at a fundraiser hosted at his New Jersey golf club for the Patriot Freedom Project, which supports the defendants charged for their roles in the insurrection.

 Trump has remained dominant in the party even as he faces increasing legal jeopardy in four separate criminal cases related to his efforts to overturn his 2020 election loss, allegations he mishandled classified documents and hush money payments made to hide allegations of extramarital affairs.